mjavason/Automated-Salary-Payment-API/README.md

 3. Make your improvements or additions.

-4. Thoroughly test your changes.
+4. Test your changes thoroughly.

 5. Create a pull request with a clear description of your changes.

-Contributions that improve functionality, performance, and user experience are highly appreciated.
+Contributions that enhance functionality, performance, and user experience are highly appreciated.